-- Books come off press and advance copies are rushed to the publisher.
-Samples are distributed to the author, the editor and the agent, but the bulk are generally used for publicity mailings to media and for the sales departments to give to accounts.
+- Books come off the press and advance copies are rushed to the publisher.
+Samples are distributed to the author, the editor and the agent, but the bulk is generally used for publicity mailings to media and for the sales departments to give to accounts.

 - The books are packed and shipped to the publisher's warehouse.
 The length of time for printing and shipping varies dramatically--from 3 weeks turnaround for an all-text computer book printed in the U.S. to months for printing overseas (which is the norm for most full-color books) and being shipped back via boat, going through customs, and trucked to the publisher's warehouse.

 - Finished books ship from warehouse to retail destinations, such as individual independent bookstores or national account distribution centers (such as for Barnes & Noble or Amazon.com) where they are inventoried, unpacked, re-shipped (in the case of distribution centers) and shelved for consumer purchase in time for the on-sale date.